sugi-a/jtcmake/sphinx/source/howto.rst

 * leverages the expressiveness of Python
 * ships with Windows
-* supports update determination based on the file content in addition to mtime-based update determination
+* supports content-hash-based update check in addition to mtime-based update check
+* enables efficient management of a large number of files spanning a deep directory structure
-* supports visualization of dependency graph
+* provides useful features such as a dependency graph visualizer and a rule selector

 Although JTCMake was originally developed for data processing for machine learning on Jupyter Notebook, it can also be used in standard Python script files and on the interactive interpreter for general build processes.

 Since JTCMake is small and simple, we'll cover everything about it in this tutorial.